sq2141/Drosophila-larva-kymograph/README.md

 # Drosophila-larva-kymograph

 These two MATLAB scripts analyze fruit fly larva curvature (curvature.m) and create kymographs for visualization (kymograph.m).
 A sample video file is included for testing the code.
-These scripts were used in the publication Burgos et al.
+These scripts were used in our publication Burgos et al.